 - Improve traffic flow

 - Accommodate high traffic volumes

 - Improve connectivity between transportation modes

 - Increase safety for motorists, pedestrians, and bicyclists

 - Correct roadway deficiencies

-- Reduce congestion and delays
+Reduce congestion and delays

 The need for the project establishes the rationale for pursuing the action.
-The following bullets are examples of possible project needs:
+Table 5-1, while not all inclusive, provides some examples of possible project needs.